SatwikMohan/Braille/README.md

 ** Mobile Application in MobileApp Branch

-** Machine Learning model for writing purposes (trained on pre-available dataset) in ML-Model Branch
+** Machine Learning model (trained on pre-available dataset) in ML-Model Branch

 ** Website in Web Branch